Seven Types of Plastic

 What Is It?
 PVC or V is considered very tough and used in the building industry because of its rigidity and low flammability.
 Plasticized PVC may contain phthalates, which have been linked to reproductive health problems and hormonal development.

 What Is It Used In?
-It is generally in commercial products such as pipes, siding, floor tiles, garden hoses, imitation leather upholstery, and shower curtains when combined with a plasticizer (sometimes in quantities as high as 50%).
+It is generally in commercial products such as pipes, siding, floor tiles, garden hoses, imitation leather upholstery, and shower curtains.

 How To Recycle It?
-This plastic type is more difficult to recycle, so it is important to check with your local municipal recycler to see if they can make recommendations.
+This plastic type is tough to recycle, so it is important to check with your local municipal recycler to see if they can make recommendations.
 You can also check out this list from the Vinyl Institute, which includes a directory of potential #3 recyclers.

 What Is It Recycled Into?
-When recycled, this type of plastic can be used to make cables, mudflaps, paneling, and roadway gutters.
+This type of plastic can be recycled to make cables, mudflaps, paneling, and roadway gutters.